pziecin/2DTileGame/README.md

 ![](Mission-to-Mars-Game.gif)

-## Instalation
+## Installation

 Download java jdk & compile.
-If it will not work check paths to configfile in classes.
+If it doesn't work check paths to configfile in classes.

 ```Java